-We are helping close the racial wealth and opportunity gap for black communities across America
+We are helping close the racial wealth and opportunity gap for Black communities across America

 As a part of our journey to build an economy that works for everyone, everywhere, we are investing $500 million in Black communities over the next five years.
-We believe in doing well by doing good and as a result are committing to connect 1 billion people to the digital economy by 2025.
+We believe in doing well by doing good and as a result have committed to connect 1 billion people to the digital economy by 2025.
 This pledge is an extension of those efforts, connecting Black businesses to products, services, technology and financial support that will help to close the racial wealth and opportunity gap.

-With half of all Black Americans excluded from the financial mainstream and Black-owned small businesses blocked from funding, we’re working to deliver immediate impact for Black communities by focusing on these three areas:
+With half of all Black Americans excluded from the financial mainstream and Black-owned small businesses blocked from funding, we’re working to deliver immediate impact for Black communities by focusing on these areas:

-02. Affordable financial tools and services
+Financial security: Affordable financial tools and services

 A new challenge unlocked the innovative power of these universities to solve community challenges, from emergency response to waste management to tourism.